-Nothing is worse than thoughtfully packing in a carry on, only to have the airline force you to check your bag at the gate.
-Just because your luggage is too tall.
+Nothing is worse than thoughtfully packing in a carry on, only to have the airline force you to check your bag at the gate because your luggage isn't made to TSA specifications.

-Measuring 22” x 14” x 9”, the Setout travel backpack actually does qualify as a carry on.
-Meaning you won't have to bide your time at the luggage carousel, eagerly awaiting the arrival of your backpack.
+Measuring 22” x 14” x 9”, the Setout Travel Backpack actually does qualify as a carry on.
+You won't have to pay luggage fees or waste time waiting for your check bag after your flight.

-Which is why it’s surprising that Osprey -- a company specializing in hiking backpacks where you’re carrying a heavy backpack for miles -- would include a flimsy hip belt on the Porter.
+Osprey — a company specializing in hiking backpacks where you’re carrying a heavy backpack for miles — includes a flimsy hip belt on the Porter.

-Perhaps they don’t know that a good hip belt transfers up to 80% of your bag’s weight from your tender shoulders down to your hips.
+A good hip belt transfers up to 80% of your bag’s weight from your tender shoulders down to your hips.
 With the Outbreaker, your stronger leg muscles can bear the weight of the bag.

-With the Setout backpack, your shoulders are guaranteed to have a good time, thanks to its high-quality, padded hip belt.
-This hip belt does its job so efficiently that your body feels great carrying your packed-to-the-brim backpack -- even after mile two of walking to your hotel.
+With the Setout Backpack, your shoulders are guaranteed to have a good time, thanks to its high-quality, padded hip belt.
+Our hip belt does its job so efficiently that your body feels great carrying your packed-to-the-brim backpack even after a few miles of walking.